 - any relevant family circumstances;

-For young people with special educational needs (SEN) who have an education, health and care (EHC) plan under the Children and Families Act 2014, preparation for adulthood must begin from year 9 – see Special Educational Needs & Disability (SEND) Code of Practice ‘Preparing for Adulthood’.
+For young people with special educational needs or disabilities (SEND) who have an education, health and care (EHC) plan, preparation for adulthood must begin from year 9 – see Special Educational Needs & Disability (SEND) Code of Practice ‘Preparing for Adulthood’.
 The transition assessment should be undertaken as part of one of the annual statutory reviews of the EHC plan, and should inform a plan for the transition from children’s to adult care and support.

-Local authorities should not carry out the transition assessment at inappropriate times in a young person’s life, such as when they are sitting their exams and it would cause disruption.
-The SEND Code of Practice similarly states that local authorities must minimise disruption to the child and their family – for example by combining multiple appointments where possible.
-Local authorities should seek to agree the best time for assessments and planning with the young person or carer, and where appropriate, their family and any other relevant partners.
+The SEND Code of Practice states that local authorities must minimise disruption to the child and their family – for example by combining multiple appointments where possible.
+Local authorities should agree the best time for assessments and planning with the young person or carer, and where appropriate, their family and any other relevant partners.

-In more complex cases, it can take some time not only to carry out the assessment itself but to plan and put in place care and support.
+In complex cases, it can take some time not only to carry out the assessment and to plan and put in place the necessary care and support.
 Social workers will often be the most appropriate lead professionals for complex cases.
 Transition assessments should be carried out early enough to ensure that the right care and support is in place when the young person moves to adult care and support.

 4. Requests for Transition Assessment